 Why, with math art books of course!
-When math and art collide the results are mesmerizing and addicting, and these math art books will get your kids hooked.
+When art and math collide the results are mesmerizing and compelling, and these math art books will get your kids hooked.
 STEAM learning (Science, Technology, Engineering, Art and design, and Math) may seem like a trendy topic these days, but creating art with mathematical properties is as old as time.

 Still, when I mention our love of math art projects, many lay people (and I include myself in that group) ask me what that means, and could I give examples, please?

 I could go on and on about tessellations, spirolaterals and parabolic curves, but I figure a list of math art books might be in order.
 After reading the books on this list you are not only going to be throughly familiar with the concept, but you will want to champion the mathematical artistic goodness with me.

 I've broken down the list into several sections, so no matter what your requirements –be it a picture book or an activity book– you can find it here.
 (Note: book titles and covers are affiliate links.)

 After you get through this list, be sure to continue your cross-disciplinary discovery with some of the best STEM books for kids of all ages.